maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   therefore Windows assigns a new COM port: "COM4" (this is probably different for you).

   However, we keep the Serial Monitor Port to COM5.

+  I have to admit that I have no idea what COM4 is used for.
+  I expected it to carry a second Serial channel (e.g. `Serial1`) but I can't get it to work.

 - Changed the sketch the sketch a bit so that we are sure the firmware is updates (e.g. change the initial value of n to 8000, or the delay).